agilexrm-docs/docs/guides/AgileDialogs-DesignGuide.md

 http://<SERVER_URL>/AgileDialogs/AgileDialogsKendoRuntime.aspx?orgname=<ORGANIZATION_NAME>&DefaultProcessTemplate=<PROCESS_TEMPLATE_NAME>&lcid=<USER_LOCALE_ID>
 ```

-For a list of Locale ID’s see
+For a list of Locale IDs see
 <http://msdn.microsoft.com/en-us/library/0h88fahh(v=vs.85).aspx>.

-The value to pass is in the column *Decimal Value*, for instance for *Spanish
+The value to pass is in the column *Decimal Value*, for instance for 3082 for Spanish
-3082*, *for French 1036*.
+ or 1036 for French.

-### Action after dialog finishes
+##### Action after dialog finishes

 When creating a link to open a dialog it is also possible to specify what to do
 when the dialog is finished.
 There are several options based on the use of the